TomerBenAroush/Projects/README.md

 My Projects:

 * Computer Architecture:
- 	- Branch predictor Simulator in C++
+ 	- Branch predictor Simulator in C++.
-  -  Cache Simulator in C++
+  -  Cache Simulator in C++.
+  -  MultiThreads simulator in C++.

 * Software systems:
-	- Firewall in C++
+	- Firewall in C++.
-	- Grades system in C
+	- Grades system in C.

 * FPGA:
-	- FPGA game development in SystemVerilog
+	- FPGA game development in SystemVerilog - PAC-MAN.

 Note:
 A README document is attached to each project which details the main points of the project for your reading.